walles/git-commit-message-plus/README.md

   - Make sure diagnostics are applied to newly opened files, not just on file edits
   - Have unit tests that don't launch VSCode
+  - Run our linting inside of a promise?
 - No highlighting of too-long subject lines, leave that to the error reporting ^.
 - Make an icon